icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/invocation-pipeline.md

 want to compress the payloads of your requests, add a telemetry field to each request, add a timeout or deadline, or simply add logging.

-A invoker implementation can call `invoke` on another invoker, which itself calls `invoke` on another invoker, etc.; the invoker used to make an invocation can be the head of a invoker chain or tree, known as a "invocation pipeline".
+An invoker implementation can call `invoke` on another invoker, which itself calls `invoke` on another invoker, etc.;
+the invoker used to make an invocation can be the head of an invoker chain or tree, known as a "invocation pipeline".

 There are 3 common types of invokers: